 Don’t Brush Too Hard

 Contrary to popular belief, it is possible to brush your teeth too vigorously.
 Brushing in gentle circles strikes the perfect balance of removing bacteria and food particles from your teeth without wearing away at your enamel and gums.
 Grab your ADA-certified soft-bristle toothbrush to get started; even “medium” softness bristles can be too abrasive for your teeth.
 If you’re brushing too hard or using a tough brush, you can cause your gums to recede, which can be painful and leave your teeth at added risk of tooth decay.
 Talk to your dentist about the proper pressure and technique for brushing your teeth.

 Please, Please, Please Use Fluoride

-The general public has debated the effectiveness of fluoride for years, but the ADA firmly recommends getting fluoride either in your toothpaste or in your drinking water in order to prevent your risk of cavities.
+The general public has debated the effectiveness of fluoride for years.
+Still, the ADA firmly recommends getting fluoride either in your toothpaste or in your drinking water to prevent your risk of cavities.
 The research is undeniable: ingesting fluoride, a natural cavity-fighter, is proven to reduce up to 40% of tooth decay.
 If you don’t live in an area that already has drinking water with fluoride, consider using a fluoride rinse or mouthwash to help keep your teeth strong and healthy.